pavlo-myskov/get-job/README.md

 The form includes the *jobseeker/employer* toggle button, *email*, *name*, *password*, and *confirm password*.

-- The role field is a choice field with two options - Jobseeker and Employer.
+- The *role* field is a choice field with two options - Jobseeker and Employer.
 The initial role set automatically and depends where user is coming from.
 If the user is coming from the page related to Jobseeker, the role is set to Jobseeker.
 If the user is coming from Employer's page, the role is set to Employer appropriately.
 But the user can change the role by selecting the appropriate option based on radio buttons.
 The role field is mandatory and the user can not submit the form without selecting the role, as the role tied to the user account and can not be changed later.
-- The email field is a unique identifier of the user and the system does not allow users to register multiple accounts with the same email address.
+- The *email* field is a unique identifier of the user and the system does not allow users to register multiple accounts with the same email address.
 So the Jobseeker and the Employer can not have the same email address.
+- The *name* field is mandatory and should contain the full name of the user.
+The reason why the app uses only one name field instead of the first and last name fields is internationalization.
+The app is designed to be used by the users from different countries and cultures.
+Not every user has the first and last name.
+For example, in some countries the name consists of three parts - first name, middle name, and last name.
-- The password field as also required and the user can not submit the form without setting the password.
+- The *password* field as also required and the user can not submit the form without setting the password.
 The validation of the password is implemented on the client side and on the server side based on the Django Allauth package.

 The app uses email confirmation to verify the user's email address, that prevents brute force attacks.
 The user can not login to the app until the email address is verified.
 The confirmation method based on the combination of the `ACCOUNT_CONFIRM_EMAIL_ON_GET` and `ACCOUNT_LOGIN_ON_EMAIL_CONFIRMATION` parameters of the Django Allauth package.
 These configuration allows the user to confirm the email address by clicking on the link in the email and then automatically login the user after successful confirmation without the need to login manually and then redirect the user to previous page where the user came from to register the account.
+The redirect is implemented using the Django's `next` parameter in `get_email_confirmation_url` and `get_email_confirmation_redirect_url` methods of the `CustomAccountAdapter` class that extends the `allauth.account.adapter.DefaultAccountAdapter`.

 The confirmation link is valid for 48 hours.
 If the user does not confirm the email address within 3 days (by default `ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS=3`), the user has to register again.
 The invalid link redirects the user to appropriate page with the error message and the link to the Sign In form.

 The email verification feature allows the app to use the user email address for the password reset and communication with the user.